 **This post may contain affiliate links.
 That just means that if you purchase a product using my link, I will receive a small commission at no extra cost to you**

-I found a complete poly gel kit that I wish i would have found before I bought the products individually.
-It has everything you need to get started, including the lamp for $42.00!
+I found a complete poly gel kit that has everything you need to get started.

 Always start every mani with clean, prepped nails.
 Click here for a nail prep tutorial.
 Choose the best form to fit each finger from sidewall to sidewall without touching the skin.
 Add a base coat to protect your natural nails and cure for 30 secs./LED or 2min/UV lamp.

 Squeeze a small amount of poly gel from the tube.
 Dip the spatula in the slip solution before picking up the bead of polygel, to prevent the gel from sticking to it.

 Place the bead into the form.
 Dip the brush into the slip solution and begin spreading the polygel into the form.